alpepe/Angular2-magazine/README.md

    * User registration.
    * User login.
    * View the list of products and their basic information.
+   * Selecting the producers by category and color

 * Private Part
    * View the list of products and their basic information.